« View All Posts

 Unvented Attic System

-When creating an unvented attic system, the insulation contractor is installing spray foam right onto the roof deck of the house.
+When opting for an unvented attic system, your insulation contractor applies spray foam directly onto the house's roof deck.

 Vented Attic System